 - Microsoft's Internet Information Services (IIS) is up and running on your machine

-Next, we create our class DEMOAddNumbers and add our method named AddThis that accepts two parameters of type integer — x and y.
-Finally, we add the values together and return an integer value mySum that contains the sum of the passed parameters.
+- Next, we create our class DEMOAddNumbers and add our method named AddThis, which accepts two parameters of type integer — x and y.
+Finally, we add the values together and return an integer value mySum, which contains the sum of the passed parameters.

 Name the file web.config and save it under C:\Inetpub\wwwroot